chibashr/netWORKS/docs/storage_structure.md

 ## Core Application Internals

 The core application uses the Object Database Manager and Object Store to manage persistent data.
-These components automatically use the `@data` directory structure.
+These components automatically use the `data` directory structure.

 For plugin developers, the database is accessible through the Plugin API, which provides methods to interact with devices, settings, and plugin-specific data.